platformsh/platformsh-docs/src/configuration/app/storage.md

 Your _plan storage size_ specifies the maximum total space available to _all_ applications and services.

-When deploying your project, the sum of all `disk` keys define din `.platform.app.yaml` and `.platform/services.yaml` must be *equal or less* than the _plan storage size_.
+When deploying your project, the sum of all `disk` keys defined in `.platform.app.yaml` and `.platform/services.yaml` must be *equal or less* than the _plan storage size_.
 For example, if your _plan storage size_ is 5 GB, you can assign:

 - 2 GB to your application, 3 GB to your database